example42/puppi/README.md

 It's data is entirely driven by Puppet code.
 Example use cases for Puppi may include:
 - creating a standardize method to automate the deployment of web applications
-- or to provide a set of standard commands to query and check system resources based on "user definded actions".
+- or to provide a set of standard commands to query and check system resources based on "user defined actions".

 Its structure provides FULL flexibility on the type of "actions" that may be required for virtually any kind of application deployment and/or system information gathering.